 Frequently Asked Questions

-What are taxonomies in Hygraph and why should I use them?
+What are taxonomies in Hygraph and when should I use them?

-Taxonomies in Hygraph are hierarchical, centrally managed vocabularies that classify content across multiple models.
-They provide consistent labels that improve findability, search and filter UX, personalization, and governance.
-Use taxonomies when you need a shared classification system reused across models (e.g., Blog, Product, Case Study, Event), a hierarchy of terms (up to 6 nesting levels supported), consistent editorial language, or filters in apps and custom views.
-Learn more.
+Taxonomies in Hygraph are hierarchical, centrally managed vocabularies used to classify content across multiple models.
+Use taxonomies when you need a shared classification system reused across models (e.g., Blog, Product, Case Study, Event), require a hierarchy of terms (Hygraph supports up to 6 nesting levels, not counting the root), want consistent editorial language, or need filters in apps and custom views.
+Note: Taxonomies are best when labels are reusable, hierarchical, and stable.
+If your use case doesn't meet these criteria, consider enumerations or reference models instead.
+Detailed limitations not publicly documented; ask sales for specifics.

 When should I avoid using taxonomies in Hygraph?

 Currently, taxonomy fields in Hygraph cannot be localized.
-For locale-specific category trees, you can either keep one taxonomy and map term IDs to localized labels in your app or helper model, or create separate taxonomies for each locale (e.g., Category_EN, Category_DE) or use a localized Category model with references.
-See localization options.
+For locale-specific category trees, you can either keep one taxonomy and map term IDs to localized labels in your app or helper model, or create separate taxonomies per locale (e.g., Category_EN, Category_DE) or use a localized Category model with references.
+Note: This limitation may impact projects requiring extensive localization support for taxonomies.

-What are some best practices for implementing taxonomies in Hygraph?
+What are the best practices for implementing taxonomies in Hygraph?

 Features & Capabilities